JCKing97/jcking97.github.io/_posts/projects/2020-03-04-harwell-rocketclub-website.md

 excerpt_separator: <!-- more -->
 ---

 A group in the same graduate scheme as me in the Science and Technology Facilities Council (STFC) have started up a rocketry club.
 Space and space technology is one of my great interests and when I heard about it I had to join!
 As part of this I signed up to creating a website and media presence for the Harwell Rocket Club at [harwellrocketclub.com](https://www.harwellrocketclub.com).
+The website is a static site hosted on github pages created with Jekyll, much like this site.

 <!-- more -->